AsahinaKyoudai/BrothersConflict/README.md

 ### FAQ

 Here is our current list of FAQ questions!
-We will keep adding to the FAQ list here as we get more inquiries about the project.
+We will keep adding to the FAQ list here as we get more inquiries about the patch.

 #### What do I need to play the game?